Push Changes to your org

 }

-The replacements field (available in sfp-pro) provides detailed information about text replacements applied during the push operation.
+The `replacements` field provides detailed information about text replacements applied during the push operation.